sheronjay/renameaudio/README.md

 # 🎵 renameaudio

-A tiny utility that uses an Ollama language model to turn messy audio filenames into clean titles.
+A tiny pyhton utility that uses an Ollama language model to turn messy audio filenames into clean titles.

 ## ✨ Features